ConnorAtherton/personal-blog/source/_posts/2013-11-02-exploring-css-syntax.markdown

 }
 ```

-Placing the brace on the next line gives makes everything more readable but it just doesn't look as elegant in my opinion.
+Placing the brace on the next line makes it easy to see what pair of braces match but SASS just doesn't look as elegant formatted this way.
+I can't quite put my finger on what makes me slightly dislike this method for SASS, maybe it's because it makes nesting (*one of the best features*) look a bit awkward.

 ## The one liner